Skip to navigation Skip to content Skip to subnav

 (3) the implications of having one’s name placed on the Registry as it applies to employment, licensure, and registration;

-(4) the right to request a review of the substantiation determination by an administrative reviewer, the time in which the request for review shall be made, and the consequences of not seeking a review; and
+(5) the right to request a review of the substantiation determination by an administrative reviewer, the time in which the request for review shall be made, and the consequences of not seeking a review;

-(5) the right to receive a copy of the Commissioner’s written findings made in accordance with subdivision 4916(a)(2) of this title if applicable.
+(6) the right to receive a copy of the Commissioner’s written findings made in accordance with subdivision 4916(a)(2) of this title if applicable; and

-(b) Under this section, notice by the Department to a person alleged to have abused or neglected a child shall be by first-class mail sent to the person’s last known address.
+(b) Under this section, notice by the Department to a person alleged to have abused or neglected a child shall be by first-class mail sent to the person’s last known mailing address, or if requested by the person, to the person’s email address collected during the Department’s investigation pursuant to subdivision 4915b(a)(4) of this title.
+The Department shall maintain a record of the notification, including who sent the notification, the date it is sent, and the address to which it is sent.

-(2) The administrative review may be stayed upon request of the person alleged to have committed abuse or neglect if there is a related case pending in the Criminal or Family Division of the Superior Court that arose out of the same incident of abuse or neglect for which the person was substantiated.
+(2) The administrative review may be stayed upon request of the person whose conduct is the subject of a substantiation determination if there is a related case pending in the Criminal or Family Division of the Superior Court that arose out of the same incident of abuse or neglect for which the person’s conduct was substantiated or led to placement on the Registry.
 During the period the review is stayed, the person’s name shall be placed on the Registry.
-Upon resolution of the Superior Court criminal or family case, the person may exercise his or her right to review under this section by notifying the Department in writing within 30 days after the related court case, including any appeals, has been fully adjudicated.
+Upon resolution of the Superior Court criminal or family case, the person may exercise the person’s right to review under this section by notifying the Department in writing within 30 days after the related court case, including any appeals, has been fully adjudicated.
 If the person fails to notify the Department within 30 days, the Department’s decision shall become final and no further review under this subsection is required.

-(e) At the administrative review conference, the person who requested the review shall be provided with the opportunity to present documentary evidence or other information that supports his or her position and provides information to the reviewer in making the most accurate decision regarding the allegation.
-The Department shall have the burden of proving that it has accurately and reliably concluded that a reasonable person would believe that the child has been abused or neglected by that person.
-Upon the person’s request, the conference may be held by teleconference.
+(e) At the administrative review conference, the person who requested the review shall be provided with the opportunity to present documentary evidence or other information that supports the person’s position and provides information to the reviewer in making the most accurate decision regarding the allegation.
+The Department shall have the burden of proving by a preponderance of the evidence that the child has been abused or neglected by that person.
+Upon the person’s request or during a declared state of emergency in Vermont, the conference may be held through a live, interactive, audio-video connection or by telephone.

-(g) Within seven days of the conference, the administrative reviewer shall:
+(g) Within seven days after the conference, the administrative reviewer shall:

 (1) reject the Department’s substantiation determination;